Willie the Boatman

 August 06, 2016

 WTB has your back for every season and every weekend.
-If you're new to their beers, grab a tasting pony ($15) to give them all a go.
+If you're new to the beers, grab a tasting pony and give them all a go.
 And when you realise how class this beer is, we'll see you at the takeaway fridge.